COVID-19 Contact Tracing Workforce Barely 'Inching Up' As Cases Surge

 And it may be difficult to measure how much these apps help curb the spread of the virus, Allen says.
 "Precisely because they're privacy protective, it's actually very hard to figure out what kind of impact they've had," she explains.

-Lookng to countries like Switzerland that have been using apps, she says they "definitely catch some cases, but it's at the margins, it's not like it's a transformative thing.
+Looking to countries like Switzerland that have been using apps, she says they "definitely catch some cases, but it's at the margins, it's not like it's a transformative thing.
 It's definitely not the kind of thing that's going to make or break our response."

 In other words, there's no getting around the need for many trained public health workers who can do the time-consuming, labor-intensive work of making a lot of phone calls.